-Think of a business case as a living document or presentation that explains why a particular solution is the best choice to solve a company’s problem.
-It outlines the benefits, costs, and potential return on investment (ROI), allowing decision makers to understand how it will impact their business and bottom line.
+A business case is a structured document or executive summary that explains why a particular solution is the best choice to solve a company's problem.
+It outlines the benefits, costs, and potential return on investment (ROI), allowing decision-makers to understand how the solution will impact their business and bottom line.

-Of course, creating a solid business case can be challenging.
-It’s time-consuming, and reps need to be well-informed about the prospect’s needs, industry trends, potential risks, and be able to quantify ROI.
+But here's the challenge: creating a solid business case is time-consuming.
+Reps need to be well-informed about the prospect's needs, industry trends, potential risks, and be able to quantify ROI in a way that resonates with CFOs, economic buyers, and technical evaluators.

-So, what's the underlying issue?
-It turns out that rather than relying on data, 50% of organizations make business spending decisions based on intuition.
-Yikes.
+According to a recent S&P Global Market Intelligence study, 80% of B2B companies are consistently failing to meet their revenue goals.
+The underlying issue?
+Rather than relying on data, 50% of organizations make business spending decisions based on intuition.

-Now that you know what a business case is and why it’s important in B2B sales, let’s explore the top 10 tips for creating a winning business case.
+Now that you understand what a business case is and why it's important in B2B sales, let's explore the 10 proven tips for creating a winning business case.

-Just like fingerprints, no two prospects are exactly alike.
-That’s why when you’re building a business case, the first step is to understand your prospect’s business objectives.
-This is often easier said than done, because it’s easy to assume your prospect might be facing certain challenges or issues based on similar companies, but the key here is to practice active listening and ask pointed questions so you can get to the root of their challenges or better understand their goals.
+No two prospects are exactly alike.
+That's why when you're building a business case, the first step is to understand your prospect's business objectives.
+This is often easier said than done—it's easy to assume your prospect might be facing certain challenges based on similar companies, but the key here is to practice active listening and ask pointed questions so you can get to the root of their challenges or better understand their goals.

 Here are 5 pointed questions you can ask to gain a better understanding of their goals: